troystribling/BlueCap/README.md

 # Getting Started

 With BlueCap it is possible to easily implement Central and Peripheral applications, serialize and deserialize messages exchanged with bluetooth devices and define reusable GATT profile definitions.
-The following sections will address each of these items in some detail.
+This section will provide a short overview of the BLE model and simple application implementations.
+[Following sections](#usage) will describe all use cases supported in some detail.
 [Example applications](https://github.com/troystribling/BlueCap/tree/master/Examples) are also available.

 ## BLE Model